fumeshroomXY/EmbeddedC/EmbeddedProjectBuildProcess.md

 What happens:
 - C → Assembly → Object file (.o)
 - No linking yet
+- Translate into machine code based on the **instruction set**.
+- Generated code depends on the **processor type, architecture and optimization level**.

 ## Parsing
 - parse .i files